ElinaBoman/rootme/README.md

 As always I want to thank my mentor Brian O'Hare, who I am really going to miss after submitting this project.
 Thank you so much Brian for helping me on my coding journey!

-Thanks to all my colleagues on slack, it has been a pleasure getting to know all of you!
+Thanks to all my colleagues on Slack, it has been a pleasure getting to know all of you!

 I would like to thank tutoring services at Code Institute and of course Code Institute for this course.